RyuuXS/Reforestation/README.md

-## What do I look like?
-A JOKE MACHINE!?
+## A steak pun is a rare medium well done.